-Covariant redefinition3 is used in Fig. 7 to capture well-formedness conditions, e.g., that inheritance can connect only static abstractions.
+Covariant redefinition is used in Figure 7 to capture well-formedness conditions, for instance, that inheritance can connect only static abstractions.

 Invariants are written on classes representing inheritance and aggregation relationships to express that these relationships cannot be self-targeted.